Nilesh2002-dev/Bank-app-using-core-java-/README.md

-# the main focus of this project is to create an Banking app by using core java
+# The main focus of this project is to create an Banking app by using core java